hiru2k/hiru2k/README.md

 # Hi I am Hiruni Mudannayake

 I am a Software Engineer learning various different stuff in the field.
-My favourites are React & .NET
+My favourites are React & Nodejs

 ## I love to